Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Changing the WooCommerce cart URL

-Bonus: How to Further Improve WooCommerce Cart Conversions
+Bonus: How to Further Improve WooCommerce Cart Page Conversions

-Once you have created a custom WooCommerce cart page, there are lots of ways to reduce cart abandonment and get more sales.
-This helps grow your business online by making money from your existing traffic.
+Once you’ve created a custom WooCommerce cart page, there are lots of ways to reduce cart abandonment and get more sales.
+This helps you make more money from your existing traffic.

 1. Track Your Conversions

 Conversion tracking helps you understand what’s working on your cart page, and what isn’t.
-You can then use a page builder like SeedProd to fine-tune your custom cart page so more customers go ahead and complete their purchases.
+You can then use SeedProd to fine-tune your custom cart page so more customers go ahead and complete their purchase.

 The easiest way to track WooCommerce conversions is by using Google Analytics.
-However, setting up analytics and creating Google Analytics goals manually requires writing lots of custom code.
+However, setting up analytics and creating Google Analytics goals manually requires you to write lots of custom code.

 MonsterInsights